thoughtspot/thoughtspot.github.io/_admin/architecture/data-caching.md

 </ul>

 ## ThoughtSpot DataFlow ##
 If your company maintains large sources of data externally, you can use [ThoughtSpot DataFlow]({{ site.baseurl }}/data-integrate/dataflow/dataflow.html) to easily ingest just the relevant information, and then query that data and use ThoughtSpot’s analysis and visualization features.
 And after you configure scheduled refresh, your analysis visuals are always current.
-DataFlow supports a large number of [databases]({{ site.baseurl }}/data-integrate/dataflow/dataflow-databases.html).
+DataFlow supports a large number of [databases]({{ site.baseurl }}/data-integrate/dataflow/dataflow-databases.html) and [file systems]({{ site.baseurl }}/data-integrate/dataflow/dataflow-filesystems.html).

 ## JDBC and ODBC Drivers ##
 ThoughtSpot provides a [JDBC]({{ site.baseurl }}/data-integrate/clients/about-jdbc.html) and [ODBC]({{ site.baseurl }}/data-integrate/clients/about-odbc.html) driver that can be used to write data to ThoughtSpot.
 This is useful for customers who already have an existing ETL process or tool, and want to extend it to populate the ThoughtSpot cache.